grpc/proposal/A21-service-config-error-handling.md

 	no service config, for example a new client, then it treats the resolution attempt as having failed (e.g., for a polling-based resolver, it should retry the query after appropriate backoff).
-In other words, the channel will remain in state TRANSIENT_FAILURE until a valid service config is received.
+In other words, the channel will remain in state TRANSIENT_FAILURE until the resolver returns a valid response.
 5. If the resolver does not support service config resolution OR if no gRPC config is received OR if gRPC config is received but no service config is chosen (in case of the DNS resolver), the client should use the default service